hydrodynamicstability/boxdot.plot/README.md

 The data points for each box are arranged in sorted order, so that they resemble an empirical distribution function on its side.

 I was first introduced to this type of plot by Dan Holder, who calls it a boxdot plot.
-I am grateful to David Shera for the background information on this type of plot, and sharing R code that inspired this function.
+I am grateful to David Shera for the background information on this type of plot, and sharing R code that inspired this function, and suggestions to improve it.

 References: